Do you Have A Clear Path for Onboarding New Employees?

 Hmmm.
 Onboarding should include that, right?
 Your onboarding checklists don’t cover every concern.

 Onboarding doesn’t exist to make Human Resources happy.
 Not primarily.
 It exists to assist the new hires in their transformation from candidate to productive member of a company.
 Just as important, HR onboarding establishes a new employee as a member of the team and company future.

 Training (and testing) of platforms (be they outlook, excel, slack, Monday or salesforce.
 Do not assume they know how to use them the way your company or their team uses them).

-Responsibilities and deadlines for any project they will be assigned to OR is ongoing within their team.
+Responsibilities and deadlines for any project they will be assigned to the employee OR is ongoing within their team.
 Onboarding embeds their immediate role.